nodejs-mobile/nodejs-mobile/doc/api/util.md

 // Prints: [Object: null prototype] { foo: true, bar: 'b' } []
 ```

-`util.parseArgs` is experimental and behavior may change.
-Join the
-conversation in [pkgjs/parseargs][] to contribute to the design.

 ### `parseArgs` `tokens`

 Detailed parse information is available for adding custom behaviors by